vuejs/vue-test-utils/docs/guides/getting-started.md

 npm install
 ```

-If you already have a project that was craeted with the [Vue CLI](https://cli.vuejs.org/) and want to add testing capabilities you may run:
+If you already have a project that was created with the [Vue CLI](https://cli.vuejs.org/) and want to add testing capabilities you may run:

 ```bash
 # unit testing